 Facilities: Restaurant and bar, laundry service, tour booking service, currency exchange, bicycle rental, live music.

-Want the rush of the wind in your hair, the exhilaration of flying and a big adrenaline hit?
-Go zip lining!
+- Want the rush of the wind in your hair, the exhilaration of flying and a big adrenaline hit?
+Here's where to go zip lining in Southeast Asia!